myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-16T09:40:13.286Z
+>
+> lexicon lacks a definition of whether authentication is required (or optional)

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-16T03:19:50.257Z
 >
 > cc: @emily.bsky.team